 All ASLA peer leaders take part in a comprehensive initial orientation, and engage in ongoing professional development and regular interactive staff meetings throughout their peer-leader experience.
 Training activities address group facilitation and communication, student learning, diversity & inclusion, and more.

 For 2021–22, peer leaders in the Peer-Guided Study Group and Drop-In Tutoring programs take the SESP 291 course as part of their training.
 This two-quarter, 0.5-credit-per-quarter course is designed to help peer leaders

 - gain practical group facilitation skills, and leverage the talents, perspectives, and experience they already have that can help you become an excellent facilitator;

-- gain knowledge of the dynamics of small groups, and bring this knowledge into their mentoring; and
+- gain knowledge of the dynamics of small groups, and bring this knowledge into their leadership;

-- reflect on facilitation practice and develop self-evaluation skills.
+- reflect on their academic leadership practice and develop self-evaluation skills.

 The course integrates three essential components of learning — academic knowledge, “on-the-job” training, and engagement with a learning community — to create a unique learning experience at Northwestern.

 Students who exceed 5.5 credits because of enrollment in SESP 291 do not incur an additional tuition charge.